TomzxForks/docs/docs/hyn/5.1/middleware.md

 icon: fal fa-shield-alt
 excerpt: Automatic actions per tenant
 ---

 This package offers additional automation to make your life easier.
-Using middleware, you can mutate how specific requests are handled.
+Using middlewares, you can mutate how specific requests are handled.

 # Maintenance

-Set the property `under_maintenance_since` of the hostname to show a Laravel generic maintenance page.
+Set the `under_maintenance_since` property of the hostname to show a generic Laravel maintenance page.

 # Redirection

-Set the property `redirect_to` to a valid URL to automatically redirect all requests to this hostname.
+Set the `redirect_to` property to a valid URL to automatically redirect all requests to this hostname.

 # Secure

-Set the property `force_https` to true to force all connections on this hostname to be handled using a SSL encrypted connection.
+Set the `force_https` property to `true` to force all connections to this hostname to be handled using a SSL encrypted connection.

 # Abort